 Fortunately, experienced rally organisers work hard to help crews prepare properly before departure.
 With thousands of offshore sea miles behind them, they understand the minimum standards and equipment required for safe offshore sailing and provide valuable guidance to help participants meet those expectations.

-Caveat - I am a Island Cruising Member.
+Caveat: I am a member of ISLAND CRUISING & OCEAN CRUISING CLUB.
 I am not being paid for this opinion, just telling it as it is...